Breck Bednar was a 14-year-old boy from Surrey who was murdered in 2014 after being groomed online.

 Facts about the film

 Breck’s Last Game lasts just over four minutes.
-A 40-second trailer has also been made which is available to view now as the full film won’t be made publicly available until the New Year.
+A 40-second trailer was made available to view in September 2018 ahead of the full film being launched in 2019.

 The film was made by Affixxius Films in Loughborough and tells the events leading up to Breck’s death through the use of avatars.
 It features the real 999 call made to police by Daynes and Breck’s mother, Lorin, also appears as herself in the film.